PLhery/unfollowNinja/readme.md

 - launch the api server `node ./dist/api`
 - or launch both in the as a daemon with pm2 `pm2 start pm2.yml`

-If you made some changes to the code, you can launch a new instance before exiting the former one to prevent downtime.

 ## .env file

 To get started, you'll need to create one or two twitter app https://developer.twitter.com/en/apps: